The Dorset Cancer Care Foundation

 1. Realistic Funding Request: With a noted £500 cap on household goods/boilers, applications should be realistic about amounts requested relative to the charity's capacity.

-1. Transparency About Other Support: The application considers “previous awards from DCCF or other organizations,” suggesting honesty about other funding sources is valued.
+1. Transparency About Other Support: The application considers “previous awards from DCCF or other organisations,” suggesting honesty about other funding sources is valued.

 1. Professional Referrals Welcome: The charity accepts applications completed by professionals on behalf of patients, indicating they value input from healthcare or social care professionals who can vouch for need.